• Skip to main content

 We head to the pool in the late afternoon on sea days, when it tends to be less crowded.

 There is only one outdoor swimming pool on Radiance of the Seas with two spa tubs.
-There is also an indoor pool and kids pool.
-The big-screen TV is used to show movies at night, a favorite pastime of ours.
+There is also an indoor pool and a kids’ pool.
+The big-screen TV is used to show movies at night, a favourite pastime of ours.

 Swimming pool on the Radiance of the Seas